n-shift/nv/README.md

     - `lsp.lua` - LSP settings
     - `utils.lua` - global functions for lua
 - `viml/` - folder that should be used for containing  `*.vim` files
-    - `viml/commands.vim` - definitions of user commands and autocommands
+    - `commands.vim` - definitions of user commands and autocommands

 ## Comparison to other configs